nasko25/beatgems/README.md

 - [x] Fine-tune model
 - [x] [Migrate to vite](https://coreui.io/blog/how-to-migrate-create-react-app-to-vite/)...

-- [ ] Migrate frontend + backend to something like NestJS
+- [ ] ~~Migrate frontend + backend to something like NestJS~~
-- [ ] implement server-side routing in place of `react-router-dom` (since react router has problems with navigating to html sections by id, but also client-side routing is not ideal)
+- [ ] ~~implement server-side routing in place of `react-router-dom` (since react router has problems with navigating to html sections by id, but also client-side routing is not ideal)~~ fixed this using client-side React hook
+      I am still not convinced client-side routing is a good idea, but it is okay for now

 - [ ] label songs based on something
       it would be useful for the beats to have names, but I don't know how I could label them programmatically (perhaps based on vibe?)
-- [ ] Frontend beat library page
+- [x] Frontend beat library page
+- [ ] Implement the upload similar song file functionality
 - [ ] API
       authentication to each endpoint!

 After having a working UI and audio files:

 - [ ] File download on demand (on playing selected audio file)
+- [ ] Extract wave information from songs and save it to be fetched by the wavesurfer player

 And only after that focus on: